-There are tons of benefits of reverse balayage—like we mentioned, it's fairly low-committal, and takes virtually no effort in regards to upkeep because the technique will usually preserve your natural regrowth.
+There are tons of benefits of reverse balayage—like we mentioned, it's fairly low-commitment, and takes virtually no effort in regards to upkeep because the technique will usually preserve your natural regrowth.
 "It's just low-maintenance," Hazan says.
 "It should help your natural hair blend better with your new color."

 That's the key: When your natural hair color is blended well with your roots, the grow-out process should be a breeze.
 In fact, it's incredibly easy to just grow it out if you're suddenly over it.
 That said, it's always a good idea to use color-safe shampoos and hair masks to keep your color vibrant and hair healthy.